natecostello/van_two_point_oh/blog/2023-6-26-bms-failure/bms-failure.md

 At 19:57:38 The wakespeed resumes reporting data and indicates an 'Off' state.
 It likely reset following an engine off-on cycle.

-At 19:58:51 the Wakespeed reports a prompt shift to 'Float' a field drive of 83% and a current of 200.5A for 2 seconds.
-Simultaneously the BMS resets its SOC from 50% to 100% and reduces the commanded CCL from 279.9A to 0A.
+At 19:58:51 the Wakespeed reports a prompt shift to 'Float', a field drive of 83%, and a current of 200.5A for 2 seconds.
+Simultaneously, the BMS resets its SOC from 50% to 100% and reduces the commanded CCL from 279.9A to 0A.
 BMS reported current is 200.6A, Min and max cells are reported to be 3.43V and 3.45V respectively (up from 3.36 before the Wakespeed transient).
+Note, this information is included for completeness but is not indicative of any mal operation of any components.

 After this period, the system discharges normally for the next several hours.